brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Again, you *must* use 22.1.0, not 22.2.0.

 These releases are not Java installers.
 You need to manually replace your launcher's version of Java, or use a Minecraft launcher that supports specifying your Java path.
-I recommend PolyMC, ATLauncher, or GDLauncher.
+I recommend ATLauncher or GDLauncher.
 When specifying a java path, navigate to the "bin" folder in the GraalVM download and use "javaw.exe" or "java.exe"

 For servers, you need to replace the "java" command in your server start sh/bat file with the full path to graalvm java, in quotes.